 The Panorama Route is well worth a visit, especially if you are planning to self-drive and have the time to spend at least one night in the area.

-We have no scheduled tours or safaris to the Panorama Route but can include one on a tailor-made South African itinerary.
-We recommend spending at least 2 nights along the Panorama Route.
-Speak to us about your wishlist and we'd be more than happy to design a custom tour to suit your budget and requirements.
+We recommend spending at least two nights along the Panorama Route.
+Speak to us about your South African itinerary wishlist and we'd be more than happy to design a custom tour to suit your budget and requirements.

 Found 1 Results